MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:seq (v0_)

-   Return the real, complex or integer matrix :var:`mat` filled with the array index of the elements (i.e. starting at 0) and shifted by the value of :var:`v`.
+   Return the real, complex or integer matrix :var:`mat` filled with the indexes of the elements (i.e. starting at 1) and shifted by the value of :var:`v`.
 Default: :expr:`v_ = 0`.

 .. function:: mat:random (f_, ...)